Skip to main content

 German Cathedral at Gendarmenmarkt © visitBerlin, Foto: Maxi-Lena Schuleit

-By the way, we have compiled special information on free admission to museums and attractions for children and young people.
+By the way, we have compiled special information on free admission to museums and attractions for children and young people especially for you.

 Capitulation Room in the Berlin-Karlshorst Museum